Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Related Work

 \textbf{NoCap} is a vector-based processor for accelerating Spartan+Orion proofs, but its application space differs from zkSpeed's.
 NoCap thrives in applications where proof size is not critical, or there are few verifiers.
 It achieves $41\times$ geomean speedups over PipeZK.
 In contrast, zkSpeed is ideal for many verifiers and in consensus-based systems; this is where ZKPs are experiencing growing interest.

-For easier comparison, Table \ref{tab:megatable} compares zkSpeed, NoCap, and SZKP's protocols and software and hardware costs. zkSpeed's parent Hyperplonk has the slowest software prover, reflecting the complexity of the protocol.
+\textbf{Comparison}: \autoref{tab:megatable} compares zkSpeed, NoCap, and SZKP's protocols, software, and hardware costs. zkSpeed's parent HyperPlonk has the slowest software prover, reflecting the complexity of the protocol.
 Of note, Spartan's prover is slow; NoCap's authors explain this is due to inefficient implementation.

 We compare NoCap's hardware implementation using the design point and numbers from their paper scaled to 7nm using scale factors from prior work \cite{haac, szkp}.
-We then select a zkSpeed configuration with roughly similar prover time.
+We then select a zkSpeed configuration with roughly similar prover time to NoCap.
 At iso-prover time, zkSpeed incurs a nearly $10\times$ area cost in return for a three orders-of-magnitude reduction in proof size.
-NoCap's lower costs come from eliminating MSMs, having simpler sumchecks, and using a 64-bit Goldilocks-64 prime field that yields smaller modmuls.
+NoCap's lower costs come from not having MSMs, having simpler SumChecks, and using a 64-bit Goldilocks-64 prime field that yields smaller modmuls.
+Consequently, NoCap runs all operations several times, including SumChecks 3 times, to obtain 128 bits of security.
 In contrast, zkSpeed supports arbitrary 255-bit and 381-bit primes for MLEs and elliptic curves points, respectively.
-Consequently, NoCap runs all operations several times, including SumChecks 3 times, to obtain 128 bits of security.
 We further compare zkSpeed with an iso-area SZKP (Groth16) implementation, giving them the benefit of zkSpeed's improved MSMs, and optimistically scale up their design to use the BLS12-381 curve.
 This design, SZKP+, enjoys a 6$\times$ reduction in proving time compared to zkSpeed, largely because it has fewer MSMs on its critical path.
 These speedups come at the cost of circuit-specific setup, incurring large costs any time the application is updated.
-In sum, NoCap, SZKP, and zkSpeed each address different application domains, representing a range of trade-offs ranging from security and protocol properties to software/hardware costs.
+In sum, NoCap, SZKP, and zkSpeed address different application domains, representing a range of tradeoffs ranging from security properties to software/hardware costs.